-Every time you buy a Ruby Cup, you donate another one to a school girl in need.
-A Ruby Cup helps her stay in school and relieves her from the monthly stress of not being able to afford pads and having to make do with old rags, tissues and toilet paper.
-Getting access to a healthy and sustainable menstrual product, combined with an educational workshop that opens a safe space to discuss puberty and menstruation, offers our users a chance to live their periods in with knowledge, dignity and without shame.
+Every time you buy a Ruby Cup, you donate one more to a school girl in need.
+A Ruby Cup helps to stay in school and relieves her from the monthly stressful days.
+Getting access to a healthy and sustainable menstrual product, combined with an educational workshop that opens a safe space to discuss puberty and menstruation, offers our users a chance to live their periods of knowledge, dignity and without shame.

-We teach our users about reproductive health, we bring down taboos, shame and harmful beliefs surrounding menstruation to help girls and women make better choices for their bodies.
+We teach our users about reproductive health, we bring down taboos, they help us make better choices for their bodies.

 Buy One, Give One